User access at the National Deuteration Facility

 Access to the NDF is most commonly via merit-based proposals.

-Dates & submission: Calls for applications close in March and September of each year.
-NDF staff can assist with the submission process.
-We welcome enquiries regarding proposals at any time.
+Dates & submission: Calls for proposal applications close in March and September of each year.
+NDF staff can assist with the submission process and we welcome enquiries regarding proposals at any time.

-Approval & conditions: Proposals are reviewed externally, internally for feasibility/safety and by the NDF Program Advisory Committee (PAC) who provide a ranking based on scientific merit.
-The criteria for this mode is that deuterated molecules are to be used for experiments in Australia using Australian Research Infrastructure* (e.g., ACNS neutron instruments, NMR, MS or other facilities).
-Co-authorship and acknowledgement on resultant publication/s is required.
+Approval & conditions: Proposals are reviewed externally, internally at NDF for feasibility and safety and by the NDF Program Advisory Committee (PAC) who provide a ranking based on scientific merit.

-Delivery: The time-frame for delivery of the materials is via negotiation, however, proposals are usually submitted for commencement in the next 6 month block (i.e. March submission for July commencement, September for January commencement).
+Delivery: The time-frame for delivery of molecules is via negotiation, however, proposals are usually submitted for commencement in the next 6 month block (i.e. March submission for July commencement, September for January commencement).
+In this access mode, users are welcome to participate in the labelling work at the NDF, subject to discussion and NDF/ANSTO approval.

-Dates & submission:Proposals for this access mode can be submitted via the 6-monthly merit access rounds (closing mid-March and mid-September) or at any time after discussion with the NDF.
+Dates & submission:Proposal applications for this access mode can be submitted at any time (out-of-round) after discussion with the NDF.

-Approval & conditions: Approval is by NDF Leader discretion.
+Approval & conditions: Approval is by NDF Director discretion.
 NDF acknowledgement on any resultant publication/s is requested.
 Minimum quantities for supply of molecules apply.

 Costs: Full cost recovery.